-Jason Thomas Previews 2025 Detroit - Racer X
+Jason Thomas Previews 2025 Detroit Supercross Layout - Racer X

 This bowl berm is going to be a big block pass/take-out move corner, so that's why I drew out some passing lines above.
 The berm is far from the inside of the corner so anyone with bad intentions could cut across this inside and do some damage.
 It would be intentional and heavy, but possible.
 Just watch for a last-ditch effort here.
 The single into the corner is the catalyst as the lead rider will single to the outside while the following rider can lean hard left off the single and create a direct angle for contact when the lead rider pivots at the apex.
 This is also exacerbated as the lead rider will want to turn sharply to get back to his right in the next section and carry momentum into the next section.
 With the desired line of the lead rider opening the door for the following rider to make a pass, this could create chaos.

-Next up is the first corner and onto lap 2.
+Next up is the first corner and onto lap two.

 Who’s Hot